 MATRIX Course page

-This presents a comparison of the most important features of MATRIX and Moodle.
 If you require additional information on MATRIX, please contact us.

-This comparison paper was written in March 2016 based on publicly available documentation on both vendor's sites.
+This comparison paper was written in August 2020 based on publicly available documentation on both vendors' sites.
 It was prepared as a guide and is not intended to be exhaustive.
 The comparison information is for guidance only and does not constitute any contractual representation, warranty or obligation on our part.
 Liability for errors, omissions or consequential loss is expressly disclaimed.

 Since pricing and features can change rapidly, we do not represent that this information is up-to-date, and we encourage you to get the latest information directly from the vendor's web site.
 If you find any information in this comparison guide to be inaccurate, please contact us with details and we will correct the information within 72hrs.